Velayuthan01/BlinkIt-Project---PowerBI/README.md

 Chart type : Bar chart.
 ### 3. Fat content by outlet for total sale
 Objective : Compare total sales accross different outlets segmented by fat content.
-Additional KPI Metrics : Assess how other KPIs (Average Sales, Number of items, Average ratings) vary with fat content.
+Additional KPI Metrics : Assess how other KPIs (Average Sales, Number of item s, Average ratings) vary with fat content.
 Chart type : Stacked column chart.
 ### 4. Total Sales by outlet establised
 Objective : Evaluate how the age or type of outlet established influences the total sales.